CRN Names Vonage's Jim Regan to 2022 Top Channel Chief List

-Vonage (Nasdaq: VG), a global leader in cloud communications helping businesses accelerate their digital transformation, announced today that CRN, a brand of The+Channel+Company, has named Vonage Channel Chief Jim Regan to its 2022+Channel+Chiefs%26rsquo%3B+list.
-CRN’s annual list identifies top IT channel vendor executives who continually demonstrate expertise, influence and innovation in channel leadership.
+HOLMDEL, N.J., Feb.
+8, 2022 /PRNewswire/ -- Vonage (Nasdaq: VG), a global leader in cloud communications helping businesses accelerate their digital transformation, announced today that CRN, a brand of The Channel Company, has named Vonage Channel Chief Jim Regan to its 2022 Channel Chiefs' list.
+CRN's annual list identifies top IT channel vendor executives who continually demonstrate expertise, influence and innovation in channel leadership.

 To find out more about Vonage, visit www.vonage.com.